andrewsunglaekim/advanced_git_workshop/readme.md

 If we are to make any commits in a detached HEAD we lose them unless we make a reference to it.
 IE. a branch.

-You can leave a detached HEAD state simply by checking into a branch, something like this:
+We can leave a detached HEAD state simply by checking into a branch, something like this:

 ```
 $ git checkout master